0x978/Final_Year_Project/README.md

 # How does it work?
-It utilises two custom-trained natural language processing models based on the [Longformer Encoder Decoder Architecture by Beltagy et al](https://arxiv.org/pdf/2004.05150) which was trained through transfer learning using [Hugging Face](https://huggingface.co/) on the task of summarising terms and conditions and privacy policies.
+It utilises two custom-trained natural language processing models based on the [Longformer Encoder Decoder Architecture by Beltagy et al](https://arxiv.org/pdf/2004.05150) which were trained through transfer learning using [Hugging Face](https://huggingface.co/) on the task of summarising terms and conditions and privacy policies.

-Produced summaries are then passed to a custom fine-tuned [BERT](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english) model which will then provide each produced summary with a rating, depending on the degree to which the terms and conditions or privacy policy respects your privacy
+Produced summaries are then passed to a custom fine-tuned [BERT](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english) model which will then provide each produced summary with a rating (Positive, Neutral, Negative), depending on the degree to which the terms and conditions or privacy policy respects your privacy

 # How do I install PolicyPal?
-Currently, the only method is to clone the project and compile it as approval has not been sought from the Google Chrome Store
+One method is to clone the project and compile it as approval has not been sought from the Google Chrome Store
-(Or check the releases tab).

-Furthermore, the server has been closed due to high cost ($45/m) but it's capable of running locally as long as you have decent hardware.
+A version is also available in the the releases tab however, the server has been closed due to high cost ($45/m) but it's capable of running locally as long as you have decent hardware.

 # How did the models perform?
 Overall, the models show major improvements in the field of summarisation of terms and conditions and privacy policies compared to existing models: